yajun668/AtomicCliques/README.md

 The following steps show how to compile and run the code to find atomic cliques in a Linux environment using a makefile (you can also run the code in Mac or Windows environment by configuring your IDE appropriately).

 - "parameter.txt" file is used to configure testbed folder and type of solver
-- "data" folder includes all graph instances that are used in this study
+- "data" folder includes a subset of graph instances that are used in this study.
+Complete graph instances can be downloaded from [Mendeley Data](https://data.mendeley.com/datasets/sj2jzztv4z/1).

 ### Steps to run the code to find atomic cliques solver in Linux environment: